molleighH/NoSQL-Challenge/README.md

 ##### Use NoSQL_analysis_starter.ipynb for this section of the challenge.

-<samp>*Eat Safe, Love* has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.</samp>
+<code style="color : aqua"> <samp>*Eat Safe, Love* has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.</samp> </code>

 + **Some notes to be aware of while you are exploring the dataset:**
     + RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.
         + **Note:** This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.
     + The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.

-Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.
+<code style="color : aqua"> Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.

-Unless otherwise stated, for each question:
+Unless otherwise stated, for each question:</code>

 * Use count_documents to display the number of documents contained in the result.